Ever heard of RUTF?

 Doctors gave him a blood transfusion and he started immediate malnutrition treatment including RUTF.

-RUTF is under threat and you can help:
+RUTF is under threat and you can help.

 Inflation of global food and fuel prices has also put pressure on manufacturers due to a sharp rise in the cost of raw ingredients and the expense of shipping and delivery costs.
 This threatens nutrition programmes and urgent treatment of children.

-Now you’re familiar with RUTF, you understand how lifesaving it can be.
 Together we’re able to give malnourished children the vital nutrients and care they need to recover.
 Because as prices change, our values don't.
 And the biggest value of them all is a child’s life.